servo/servo/docs/HACKING_QUICKSTART.md

 ./mach test-wpt --manifest-update
 ```

+### Running tests via GitHub Actions

+Running whole WPT suite is resource intensive and tedious task.
+Instead of using your computer resources, you can enable Workflows in personal fork and then send your patches to try branch.
+To make things easier you can use `./mach try` that will automatically send git `HEAD` (patches that are committed in current checkout) to try branch and run full CI build, using same config as it's used for landing things in servo/servo.

+For advance try runs see: [try guide](./try.md)

 ### Debugging a test

 See the [debugging guide](./debugging.md) to get started in how to debug Servo.